 Professional blogs or professional service platforms need to clarify that advice and information on their pages is for educational purposes only.

-To prevent liabilities, make sure your Disclaimer is visible and easy for users to find.
-If you’re not sure where it should go, most websites include theirs either on their homepage or as a part of the Terms and Conditions section.
+To prevent liabilities, make sure your disclaimer is visible and easy for users to find.
+If you’re not sure where it should go, most websites include theirs either on their homepage, or as a part of their terms and conditions.

 3. How to Write One: What Should I Cover?